Close Menu

 Rustic Firewood Display

-Interior corner featuring a wooden bench with wicker baskets of firewood logs, colorful plaid Christmas stockings hung on hooks below a
+Interior corner featuring a wooden bench with wicker baskets of firewood logs, colorful plaid Christmas stockings hung on hooks below a "FAROIME" sign, brass lanterns, a metal milk can holding eucalyptus, and stacked wood rounds.

 A wooden bench loaded with wicker baskets full of firewood logs makes for a simple way to add texture and warmth to your holiday setup.
 Those natural rounds of wood stacked casually pull in that farmhouse coziness without much effort.
 It’s the kind of detail that nods to real life around a fire.